databento/dbn/python/README.md

 Python bindings for the `dbn` Rust library.
 Used by the [Databento Python client library](https://github.com/databento/databento-python).

-Using this crate is for advanced users and is not fully documented or supported.
+Using this library is for advanced users and is not fully documented or supported.

 ## Installation